Makes 10-12 doughnuts.

 - 1 teaspoon cinnamon

-Punch down the dough and roll it out to about 1cm thickness.
-With biscuit cutters, cut out 8cm circles and transfer them to a baking sheet lined with parchment paper.
-With a 3cm biscuit cutter, cut out holes from the middle.
-At this point you can refrigerate the doughnuts overnight.
-Take them out an hour before baking and leave them in a warm place to rise.
-If you’re baking them the same day, cover the doughnuts with a kitchen towel and and let sit on top of the preheating oven until almost doubled in size, about 30 minutes.
+Remove them from the oven an hour before baking and place them in a warm place to rise.
+If you’re baking them the same day, cover the doughnuts with a kitchen towel and set them on top of a preheating oven for about 30 minutes, or until almost doubled in size.